kacper-pilat/cybersec-odyssey/bandit-writeups.md

 cat readme
 ```

-**What I learned:** `ls` lists the contents of a directory. `cat` prints a text file's contents straight to the terminal — no decryption or processing involved, it's a plain read.
+**What I learned:** `ls` lists the contents of a directory. `cat` prints a text file's contents straight to the terminal, no decryption or processing involved, it's a plain read.

 ---